open-telemetry/opentelemetry.io/content/en/docs/contributing/localization.md

 maintainers will ask you to provide a pull request with a translation of the [index page](https://github.com/open-telemetry/opentelemetry.io/blob/main/content/en/_index.md).
-Make sure that maintainers are allowed to edit your PR, since they will add additional changes to your PR, that are required to get your localization project started.
+Make sure that maintainers are allowed to edit your PR, since they will add additional changes to your PR that are required to get your localization project started.

 With your first PR merged maintainers will take care of setting up the issue